- June 22, 2021

-In highly competitive fields, the key priority could be price, whereas, in other industries, it might be shipping efficiency and speed to market.
+The key priority in highly competitive fields could be price, whereas, in other industries, it might be shipping efficiency and speed to market.
 Every company will have a slightly different sourcing process.

 The majority of companies follow the 7 step sourcing process, as defined by A. T. Kearney.
 Since 2001, the 7 step strategic sourcing process has stood the test of time and has become the gold standard for sourcing.

 The seven-step sourcing process is the process by which purchasing managers will obtain the critical products/services an organization needs in order to meet its wider goals.

 Every industry will use a version of the 7 step strategic sourcing methodology.
 Whether it relates to unprocessed raw materials or finished goods, purchasing managers will use the same general sourcing process steps.